doshmajhan/ISTS15_CTF/reversing/README.md

 Adding a newline every 20 characters should give a clear representation of the flag.

+## 200 - Bad Crypto is Best Crypto
+### Description
+This encryption mechanism works alright, but the coder who made it doesn't really know what he is doing.
+This could be deployed across many IoT devices, so its imperative you figure out if there are any security vulnerabilites in the code.

 ## Competition Notes
 Binary files appended with `testing` are for debugging purposes before